Bridging loans for non-standard properties

 Yes, and this is one of the more significant risks in non-standard property transactions.
 Where comparables are limited and the buyer pool is smaller than for standard property, valuers tend to be conservative, and the assessed value may be lower than the borrower’s estimate based on development potential, comparable standard properties, or the price paid.
 A lower-than-expected valuation reduces the maximum loan available at the lender’s LTV limit, and in a non-standard case where the LTV is already being applied conservatively, a modest shortfall in the valuation can produce a meaningful shortfall in the available loan amount.

 The most practical protection against this risk is to avoid structuring a transaction that only works if the valuation reaches a specific figure.
 A deal that requires the valuation to confirm a best-case value to be viable is fragile in a way that a deal with headroom for a conservative valuation is not.
-Where a non-standard property is being acquired and the valuation assumption is important to the deal structure, obtaining an indicative view from a valuer or a specialist broker before exchange — not a formal valuation, but a sense of whether the value assumption is consistent with how the market would assess the specific property — can reduce the risk of an unexpected outcome at the formal valuation stage.
+Where a non-standard property is being acquired and the valuation assumption is important to the deal structure, obtaining an indicative view from a valuer or a specialist broker before exchange can reduce the risk of an unexpected outcome at the formal valuation stage.

 If the exit plan is a refinance, what evidence typically strengthens it?

 A refinance exit for a non-standard property needs to address both the general question of whether refinancing will be available and the specific question of whether the non-standard characteristics of the property will be acceptable to the intended refinance lender.
-The first step is identifying the specific refinance product and lender type — buy-to-let mortgage, commercial mortgage, specialist construction mortgage — and understanding their specific criteria for the relevant property type.
+The first step is identifying the specific refinance product and lender type (buy-to-let mortgage, commercial mortgage, or specialist construction mortgage) and understanding their specific criteria for the relevant property type.
 Confirming at the start of the bridging application that those criteria will be met once the works or improvements are complete is considerably more valuable than a general statement of intent to refinance.

-Where works are part of the bridging plan, the refinance evidence needs to show that the property will meet the refinance lender’s criteria once the works are complete — not just that it will be improved, but that it will specifically meet the construction standard, condition level, and any tenancy or income requirements the refinance lender applies.
+Where works are part of the bridging plan, the refinance evidence needs to show that the property will meet the refinance lender’s criteria once the works are complete, not just that it will be improved.
 For HMO or specialist lettings configurations, confirming that the licensing and tenancy documentation required by the refinance lender will be in place by the intended refinance date is a practical step that removes a common source of uncertainty from the exit assumption.
-Our guide to what counts as a strong exit strategy covers exit evidence requirements in full.
+The guide to what counts as a strong exit strategy covers exit evidence requirements in full.

 Are non-standard deals always slower to complete?